-The International Rescue Committee (IRC) UK has become the Disasters Emergency Committee (DEC)'s newest member.
+The International Rescue Committee (IRC) UK has joined the Disasters Emergency Committee (DEC).

-This comes at a critical time when the devastating combination of conflict, economic turmoil caused by Covid, and climate change is seeing an increase in humanitarian needs globally, and a record number of displaced people.
+This comes at a critical time when the devastating combination of conflict and climate change is seeing an increase in humanitarian needs globally, and a record number of displaced people.

 What is the DEC?